prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the service discovery mechanism used to discover scrape targets.
+<p>Defines the service discovery role used to discover targets from <code>ServiceMonitor</code> objects.
-If set, the value should be either &ldquo;Endpoints&rdquo; or &ldquo;EndpointSlice&rdquo;.</p>
+If set, the value should be either &ldquo;Endpoints&rdquo; or &ldquo;EndpointSlice&rdquo;.
+If unset, the operator assumes the &ldquo;Endpoints&rdquo; role.</p>
 </td>
 </tr>
 <tr>